Take your hand and place it on your chest. Can you feel the beating of your heart?

 About the Author Angela del Sol

-Angela del Sol is a music journalist, fledgling tech geek and artist.
+Angela del Sol is a storyteller, fledgling tech geek and artist.
 The energetic Colombia native believes in social change through effective communication and fomenting culture and art.
-The recent American University School of Communication graduate aspires to pursue a career in cultural strategic communications and help promote positive role models in media.
-She is currently interning at the Howard Theatre in Washington, D.C.
+The American University School of Communication graduate aspires to pursue a career in the entertainment business and help promote positive role models in media.
+She is currently living in NYC but is always up for an adventure anywhere in the world.
+Follow her: @angeladelsol